 3.2.2 TSAG Rapporteur Group on Review of Resolutions (RG-ResReview)

-In anticipation of WTSA-20, TSAG created a new Rapporteur Group on the review of WTSA Resolutions, with a view to streamlining them, taking into account the Resolutions in Plenipotentiary Conference and other Sectors as appropriate.
-The progress reports of RG-ResReview from its interim meetings are contained in TSAG TDs 813, 955, and 1230; and the reports RG-ResReview during TSAG meetings are contained in TSAG-TDs 245, 280, 455-R1, 647, 920, 1023, and 1178.
+In anticipation of WTSA-20, TSAG created a new Rapporteur Group (terms of reference) during this study period on the review of WTSA Resolutions, with a view to streamlining them, taking into account the Resolutions in Plenipotentiary Conference and other Sectors as appropriate.
+The progress reports of RG-ResReview from its interim meetings are contained in TSAG TDs 813, 955, and 1230; and the reports RG-ResReview during TSAG meetings are contained in TSAG-TDs 245, 280, 455-R1, 647, 920, 1023, and 1178-R1.

-The group elaborated the concept and notions of what streamlining means for WTSA and PP Resolutions (see TSAG-LS30-R1), studied the potential of streamlined Resolutions, and considered a huge number of draft proposals for modified WTSA Resolutions. ,The group assisted TSAG with the identification of focal points and coordinators of the regional organizations in their preparations of WTSA-20, as well as with the compilation of a mapping table (see TSAG-TD1224) of contributions from the regional organizations onto the WTSA Resolutions and ITU-T A-Series Recommendations to TSAG Rapporteur groups.
-Consultations took place on the proposals to modify Resolution 67 (Rev. Hammament, 2016), and the result is releflected in TSAG-TD1230.
+The group elaborated the concept and notions of what streamlining means for WTSA and PP Resolutions (see TSAG-LS30-R1), studied the potential of streamlined Resolutions, and considered a huge number of draft proposals for modified WTSA Resolutions.
+The group considered side-by side proposals from regional telecommunication organizations for WTSA Resolutions 22, 35, 43, 44, 59, 67,70, 72, 73, 75, 83 and 84.
+There was common agreement on suppression of Resolution 35 (Rev. Hammamet, 2016).
+Detailed considerations and consultations took place on the proposals to modify Resolution 67 (Rev. Hammamet, 2016), and the result is releflected in TSAG-TD1230.
+Comments and proposals expressed during considerations facilitated preparation of regional telecommunication organizations for WTSA and will help during discussions at WTSA.

+The group assisted TSAG with the identification of focal points and coordinators of the regional organizations in their preparations of WTSA-20, as well as with the compilation of a mapping table (see TSAG-TD1224) of contributions from the regional organizations onto the WTSA Resolutions and ITU-T A-Series Recommendations to TSAG Rapporteur groups.

 3.2.3 TSAG Rapporteur Group on Strengthening collaboration (RG-SC)

-TSAG RG-SC examined existing methods and approaches to collaboration and/or cooperation with other standards organizations, as well as with other ITU Sectors with the view to encouraging ITU-T and other SDOs to work more collaboratively and/or cooperatively in a reciprocal manner based on mutual respect.
+TSAG RG-SC (terms of reference) examined existing methods and approaches to collaboration and/or cooperation with other standards organizations, as well as with other ITU Sectors with the view to encouraging ITU-T and other SDOs to work more collaboratively and/or cooperatively in a reciprocal manner based on mutual respect.
 Liaison activities with ISO/IEC JTC 1, and IAB took place IEC on external relations.
 The progress reports of RG-SC from its interim meetings are contained in TSAG-TDs 318, 953, 1054, and 1202; and the reports of RG-SC during TSAG meetings are contained in TSAG-TDs 86, 129, 282, 457, 649, 779-R3, 922, 1025-R1, and 1180.

 This Rapporteur Group, in collaboration with TSAG RG-WM, assisted TSAG